 What is Cutco

-Cutco knives are known for their high-quality and durability.
+Cutco knives are known for their high quality and durability.
 They are also semi-famous for being able to cut through rope and leather.
-Their real claim to fame however, is that they make a pair of kitchen scissors (shears) that can cut though a penny.
+Their real claim to fame, however, is making a pair of kitchen scissors (shears) that can cut through a penny.
 Yes… a penny.
 More on that in a moment.

-So the question is, why is a company that’s been around since 1949, who sells an exceptional product… being called a scam?
+So the question is, why is a company that’s been around since 1949, that sells an exceptional product… being called a scam?